DevOpsBootcamp/website/source/cloud-infrastructure.rst

 .. ifnotslides::

     Private clouds are software which you run on your own servers.
-They give you the advantages of cloud flexiblity while giving you the control over the machines you run.
+They give you the advantages of cloud flexibility while giving you the control over the machines you run.

     This requires a higher startup cost, requiring the purchase of machines